 - folinic acid supplements may be beneficial in patients with Kearns-Sayre syndrome

-- hearing loss can be restored or improved with the use of cochlear implants,
+- hearing loss can be restored or improved with the use of hearing aids, or where the specialist team have recommended cochlear implants,

 - Stem cell transplants in some MNGIE patients has given promising early results,